mahmudrajaaa/Expense-Tracker/Expense-Tracker/IMPLEMENTATION_PLAN.md

 ### Pending Features
 - ⏳ 0% of Charts (Recharts integration)
 - ⏳ 0% of Export functionality
-- ⏳ 50% of Bills page (CRUD done, UI update pending)
 - ⏳ 0% of Advanced analytics
 - ⏳ 0% of Profile management
+- ⏳ 0% of Bill history and calendar features

 ### Code Quality
 - ✅ TypeScript for type safety